maxestwell/a3-web-futures/README.md

 ### Challenges I encountered and solutions devised during the development process.

+- I encountered a problem in that I had no clue what I was doing when I first started working on this assignment.
+My knowledge of JavaScript is limited which made it hard to implement code that I liked.
+This is where Copilot came in handy,

 ### Lessons learned and improvements I would implement in future projects.